Pensions and divorce

 - Scottish courts usually take into account only benefits earned during the marriage.

-- Outside Scotland, the courts will use the same CETV basis, but there will be no proportioning by the courts for the period of the marriage.
-This means all pension benefits, including those earned before marriage, are taken into account (except any already earmarked from an earlier divorce).
+- Outside Scotland, the courts will use the same CETV basis, but there may be no proportioning by the courts for the period of the marriage.
+This means all pension benefits, potentially including those earned before marriage, may be taken into account (except any already earmarked from an earlier divorce).

 - The pension scheme provider / trustees must provide this valuation within three months of the request.